tokinifubara/borderritual2.0/README.md

 ### Method Two

-The simplest method to bypass this is to download and install [atom] and play the game in the [browser plus] add-on.
+The simplest method to bypass this is to download and install [vscode] and play the game in the [live server] plugin.

 ### Method Three

-If you have nodejs and npm installed on your computer, you can start the game with the index.js file.
+If you have [nodejs] and [npm] installed on your computer, you can start the game with the index.js file.
 `cd` into the borderritual2.0 directory and use the command:

 ```